 When your application needs to encrypt data, simply call the Client Library with your data and your API keys.
 The Client Library accesses master encryption keys protected in the Ubiq cloud and returns a data encryption key to your application.
 Your data never leaves your application and the encryption process always happens locally.
 Every detail of this process is handled for you by the Client Library.

 How do I use a Client Library?
 Ubiq publishes a number of Client Libraries for the most popular languages.
 For example, if you are developing a Python application, then you would download and install the Python version of the Client Library.
-Ubiq libraries are publicly available in Gitlab and can be easily cloned into your local development environment.
+Ubiq libraries are publicly available in both GitLab and GitHub and can be easily cloned into your local development environment.

 What’s the quickest way for me to see the Client Library in action?
 After you generate your API Keys in the Ubiq Dashboard, and download the Client Library appropriate for the language that you are developing in, you can run the sample test application included with the library.
 This is a great way for you to get started quickly and see how you would add Ubiq encryption into your own application.

-Navigate to the Ubiq Gitlab repository and select from the list of available Client Libraries.
+Navigate to the Ubiq GitLab or GitHub repositories and select from the list of available Client Libraries.
 From there, you’ll be able to clone the library into your local environment.